 Developments of this type are very specialised due to their size and purpose and can be difficult to value, such as medical centres.

 Problems can arise where the original user, or the original investment owner, change their mind about the property.
 In these cases, there may be few alternative users or investors available, which can have an adverse impact on the current valuation.

 An SMSF auditor may consider whether there are likely to be other potential tenants.
 Otherwise, the property may have limited value to anyone other than the original user and investor.

 The Importance of Property Title Searches

-An SMSF auditor is obliged to obtain sufficient evidence on which to base their opinion and ensure compliance with s109 SIS.
+An SMSF auditor is obliged to obtain sufficient evidence to base their opinion and ensure compliance with s109 SIS.

 The purchase contract can initially verify beneficial ownership of the property by the SMSF.
 The contract should be in the name of the trustee as trustee for the fund.

-Note that in some states such as NSW, the declaration of trust should be signed at the time of purchase.
+Note that in some states, such as NSW, the declaration of trust should be signed at the purchase time.
 Otherwise, additional stamp duty may be payable.
-Care should be taken to avoid unnecessary costs and professional advice should be sought, but the trustees may be able to sign an acknowledgement of trust as post-purchase audit evidence.
+Care should be taken to avoid unnecessary costs, and professional advice should be sought.
+Still, the trustees may be able to sign an acknowledgement of trust as post-purchase audit evidence.

 Depending on which state the property resides in, the title search will typically show the trustees name only.
-It’s extremely important to determine whether the fund is the beneficial owner or not, especially when the fund has a corporate trustee that acts in other capacities.
+It’s imperative to determine whether the fund is the beneficial owner or not, especially when the fund has a corporate trustee that acts in other capacities.

 Without confirmation, there’s no guarantee that the proceeds of the sale of the property (or indeed any insurance proceeds) will make their way back to the fund.